sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

 - Layer based with masking skin texturing in Substance Painter, Mari and Photoshop
 - Procedural skin shaders in Blender, Substance Designer or Unreal

-These methods can of course be combining as well.
+These methods can, of course, be combining as well.

 Here's a playlist of some good skin methods for a wide range of styles: